zakarialaoui10/zikojs/docs/api/en/1- core/UI/1- ZikoUIElement.md

   - `📦 .toPdf()` :

-**ZikoUIContainerElement** is a specialized subclass of ***`ZikoUIElement`*** designed to manage and contain other UI elements.
-It inherits all methods from ZikoUIElement and introduces additional methods and getters for handling child elements:
+**ZikoUIContainerElement** is a specialized subclass of ***`UIElement`*** designed to manage and contain other UI elements.
+It inherits all methods from UIElement and introduces additional methods and getters for handling child elements:

 - **Acces :**
-   - `📦 .at(index)` : Retrieves the UI element at the specified index within the ZikoUIElement
+   - `📦 .at(index)` : Retrieves the UI element at the specified index within the UIElement
    - `🧊 [index]` : Alternative syntax for accessing UI elements by index
 - **Dom :**
    - `📦 .append(...items)` : Append child elements to the UI element